2008–09 Port Vale F.C. season: League Two

 The pre-season saw manager Lee Sinnott sign non-League midfielder Rob Taylor, former Hereford United defender John McCombe, and former Middlesbrough midfielder Steve Thompson.
 Both players cited Sinnott as their reason for joining the club.
 He also added experienced defender Sam Stockley (Wycombe Wanderers); midfielder Anthony Griffith (Doncaster Rovers); and attacking midfielder Louis Dodds (Leicester City) to the squad.
 Lee Collins also joined on an extended loan from Wolverhampton Wanderers, and would sign a permanent contract with the club in January.
 Stockley was appointed captain, and most of these players would become key for the club over the next few seasons.
 Just before the season's start, teenage Tom Taiwo also arrived on a month loan from Chelsea, as did Plymouth Argyle youngster Damien McCrory.
 The club was aiming for an immediate return to League One, and fans got behind the club with record high season ticket sales of over 6,000.

-The season started well in August, but all four league games in September ended in defeat.
+Vale opened the season with a 3–1 win over Luton Town at Kenilworth Road, with Louis Dodds and Sam Parkin goals cancelling each other out in the first half, whilst second-half strikes from Rob Taylor and Marc Richards won the game.
+August went well, but all four league games in September ended in defeat.
 However, Sinnott refused to compromise his managerial philosophy to pick up results.
-Vale lost 2–0 to Bradford City on 6 September, with goals from Lee Bullock and Peter Thorne.A 4–1 home defeat to Macclesfield Town on 20 September would prove to be Sinnott's last game in charge.
+Vale lost 2–0 to Bradford City on 6 September, with goals from Lee Bullock and Peter Thorne.
+A 4–1 home defeat to Macclesfield Town on 20 September would prove to be Sinnott's last game in charge.
 Sinnott was sacked on 22 September, with the Valiants in 16th place, Dean Glover taking over as caretaker manager for the second time in twelve months.
 The players were against the decision to axe Sinnott.
 Sinnott would later take court action against the club for a breach of contract, and settle out of court.
 Glover was appointed as manager permanently on 6 October.
 A win at Shrewsbury Town instigated a run of four away wins out of five.
 However, Vale soon returned to their poor form and slid back down the table.
 At the end of October, former Vale star Dave Brammer joined on loan from Millwall, and would join permanently in the January transfer window.
 The next month Scott Brown also arrived on loan from Cheltenham Town, and would also join on a permanent transfer two months later.
 This is also what happened with defender Gareth Owen, who arrived after leaving Stockport County following a bust-up with Jim Gannon.
-Notts County player Neil MacKenzie also joined on loan, but would not enjoy his short stay in Stoke-on-Trent.
+Notts County player Neil MacKenzie also joined on loan.
 Attempts to bring back Chris Birchall on loan failed.
 Leaving Burslem was Chris Slater, who returned to former club Chasetown.
 In December, Andy Porter left the club's backroom staff after 17 years at the club, highlighting the unrest in the camp.
 Both Porter and Mark Grew had turned down offers to become Glover's assistant.